Leptotes cassius

 Subspecies

-Six recognized: L. c. cassius (Suriname, Trinidad & Tobago), L. c. catilina, L. c. theonus (Florida, Cuba, Bahamas, Greater Antilles; of Leptotes), L. c. cassidula (Texas, Mexico, Honduras to Panama), L. c. cassioides (Windward Islands including Dominica), and L. c. striata.
+Six recognized: L. c. cassius (Suriname, Trinidad & Tobago), L. c. catilina, L. c. theonus (Florida, Cuba, Bahamas, Greater Antilles; type of Leptotes), L. c. cassidula (Texas, Mexico, Honduras to Panama), L. c. cassioides (Windward Islands including Dominica), and L. c. striata.

 Myrmecophily research